2019 Director Nomination Form:

 Interested in joining the ALP Board?

-Two positions on the ALP Board will be open for re-election in the fall of 2019.
+Four positions on the ALP Board will be open for election in the fall of 2019.
 If you are interested in joining the ALP Board, please feel free to submit your nomination form any time before the Aug 31, 2019 deadline.
 Download the nomination form now.

 Alberta Lamb Producers Annual Report: